 I also expect to see a positive relationship between bumblebees with high tracheal mite loads and bees that are infected with Nosema.
 Correlations between macroparasites and pathogens in honey bee have been detected.
 In honeybees, Varroa destructor, an ectoparasistic mite, suppresses bee immunity and may create conditions necessary for increased RNA virus replication.
 Therefore, honeybee colonies with high Varroa loads also tend to have high viral loads (CITE).
 A similar dynamic relationship might be at play between L. buchneri and N. bombi.whereby immune suppression by the mites could make bumble bee hosts more susceptible to Nosema.

 If the above patterns are not found, it might give evidence that infestations of L. buchneri and N. bombi are widespread and indiscriminate.
 If patterns in mite/Nosema prevalence are not driven by host species difference I may find site specific differences.
 Differences across sites may be driven by climatic differences associated with elevation or latitude as well as differences in honey bee abundance EXPLAIN COMPETITION ALTERNATIVE HYPOTHESIS HERE.
 Competition with honeybees could also be weakening bumble bees, making them more susceptible to pathogens (Elbgami et al., 2014).
 Differences in the phenologies of wild flower and Bombus species, or delays in growth caused by weather in certain locations might also skew the expected results.
-Need citation for nutrition deficit- more susceptible to disease.
+(Need citation for nutrition deficit- more susceptible to disease.)

 REFERENCES